jamesseanwright/ron-swanson-quotes/README.md

 ```

 ### `GET /v2/quotes`
-Returns a random quote in this format:
+Returns an array with one quote:
 ```
 [
-	{ quote: "Capitalism: God’s way of determining who is smart and who is poor." }
+	"Capitalism: God’s way of determining who is smart and who is poor." }
 ]
 ```

 ### `GET /v2/quotes/<count>`
-Returns `<count>` random quotes in the same format format.
-E.g. GET /quotes/2
+Returns an array with `<count>` quotes e.g. `GET /quotes/2`
 ```
 [
-	{ quote: "Capitalism: God’s way of determining who is smart and who is poor." }, { quote: "Clear alcohols are for rich women on diets." }
+	"Capitalism: God’s way of determining who is smart and who is poor." }, "Clear alcohols are for rich women on diets." }
 ]
 ```